 The COVID-19 pandemic threatens the healthcare industry in multiple ways.
 Much has been written about the danger to nurses and doctors and the perilous economic realities providers face.
-Just as risky but less discussed are cyberattacks in the middle of an overwhelming healthcare emergency.
+Just as risky but less discussed are cyberattacks in the middle of an overwhelming cybersecurity emergency.

 Hackers have increasingly targeted healthcare institutions in recent years, and the gravity of the present moment hasn’t slowed them down at all.
 The World Health Organization (WHO), the Department of Health and Human Services (HHS), and one of the largest coronavirus testing facilities in the Czech Republic have all been successfully attacked in recent weeks.
 Ever ruthless, hackers see right now as a golden opportunity to target vulnerable (and valuable) healthcare organizations.